Why natural gas prices rose while oil and liquids prices fell (Part 1 of 4)

 For companies weighted towards natural gas assets and production, prices have an important effect on valuation

 Market participants and upstream energy companies monitor natural gas prices because lower prices translate into lower revenues—and therefore lower margins and valuation for natural gas producers.
 The chart below shows natural gas prices plotted against CHK’s and KWK’s stock prices over time on a percentage change basis.
-The graph shows that the companies’ valuations closely relate to natural gas prices.
+The graph shows that the companies’ valuations closely relate to the price of natural gas.

-Negative short-term but positive medium-term indicators: Prices remain relatively low from a long-term view
+Positive short-term and medium-term indicators: Prices remain relatively low from a long-term view

-This past week, natural gas prices decreased by $0.25 per MMBtu, which is a negative catalyst for natural gas-weighted producers in the short run.
-Despite the large drop last week, prices are still up 17% since early November, which is a positive medium-term trend for natural gas prices.
+This past week, natural gas prices were up, which was a positive indicator.
+Since mid-November, natural gas prices increased over 20%.
 From a wider long-term perspective (five years and longer), natural gas prices are relatively low.
 Fluctuations in natural gas prices most affect natural gas–weighted producers, such as the companies mentioned above (CHK, SWN, CRK, and KWK), and the U.S. Natural Gas Fund ETF (UNG).
 Investors with such holdings find it prudent to track the price of natural gas.

 Browse this series on Market Realist:

-- Part 3 - Why propane prices led natural gas liquids prices cut into wet gas producer revenues
+- Part 3 - Low natural gas liquids prices cut into wet gas producer revenues

 - Oil, Gas, & Consumable Fuels